johnaymann1/Assignment-3/README.md

-# Assignment-3
+#PHOTO EDIT
-program thar apply number of filters on a greyscale images
+program that apply number of filters on a greyscale images

 *the code is written in the filed called "photoedit.cpp"